 - Please complete an outpatient referral form and include a summary of the case.

 - Please provide any medical records and/or diagnostic imaging pertinent to the current medical concern.

-- If a patient has been referred for outpatient ultrasound by an emergency facility, we still request a referral from the patient’s primary care veterinarian.
+- If a patient has been referred for an outpatient ultrasound by an emergency facility, we still request a referral from the patient’s primary care veterinarian.
 This will allow our radiologist to communicate the results and any recommendations effectively.